estherkyx/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

-### Getting a student's parent: `getParent`

-Displays the parent of a specified student.

-Format: `getParent n/STUDENT_NAME`

-Examples:
-* `getParent n/John Doe` shows the parent of student John Doe.

 ### Clearing all entries : `clear`